BalVil/nodejs-hw-rest-api/readme.md

 ## Application Structure

 - `server.js` - The entry point to our application.
-This file defines our express server and connects it to MongoDB using mongoose.
+This file defines our express server and connects it to MongoDB using mongoose
 - `app.js` - This file requires routes and models that we will use in the application, as well as handling 404 error and 500 server error
-- `routes/` - This folder contains the route definitions for our API.
+- `routes/` - This folder contains the route definitions for our API
 - `models/` - This folder contains the model (service) to perform operations on the database and the schema definitions for our Mongoose models
-- `controllers/` - This file contains the basic logic of working with our API.
+- `controllers/` - This file contains the basic logic of working with our API
 - `helpers/` - This folder contains the functions that allow you to optimize code creation - repeatedly apply in different places.
-For example to work with try/catch, to handle RequestError.
+For example to work with try/catch, to handle RequestError
 - `middlewares/` - This folder contains any middleware needed for the application such as handle data validation

 ## Routes